 What is an assumption?

-An assumption may be accomplished with or without the consent of the lender, although certain risks may exist if title to the property is transferred without such consent.
-Nonetheless, the vast majority of assumptions occur "unofficially" without lender consent.
-In such cases, the buyer obligates himself or herself to pay the assumed indebtedness, but this promise is made to the seller, not the lender.
-Note that the only way one becomes obligated to a lender is to sign a note to that lender.
-Similarly, the only way one is released from an obligation to a lender is for the lender to sign and record a release of lien.
+What about the assuming buyer’s liability on the assumed note?
+There is none, at least to the lender.
+Promising to pay the assumed indebtedness is a pledge from buyer to seller, not to the lender.
+The only way one becomes obligated to a lender is to sign a note to that lender.
+Similarly, the only way one is released from the obligation to pay a note is for the lender to cancel the note and sign a release of lien.

 What is the difference between an assumable and a nonassumable loan?

 Is an assumption the same thing as a wrap?

-What is the difference between an assumption and a "subject to" transaction?
+What is the difference between an assumption and a "subject to" transaction?"

-As further consideration, Grantee promises to keep and perform all of the covenants and obligations of the Grantor contained in the Assumed Note and the Deed of Trust and (subject to any non-recourse provisions that may apply) to indemnify, defend, and hold Grantor harmless from any loss, attorney´s fees, expenses, or claims attributable to a breach or default of any provision of this assumption by Grantee.
+As further consideration, Grantee promises to keep and perform all of the covenants and obligations of the Grantor contained in the Assumed Note and the Deed of Trust and (subject to any non-recourse provisions that may apply) to indemnify, defend, and hold Grantor harmless from any loss, attorney’s fees, expenses, or claims attributable to a breach or default of any provision of this assumption by Grantee.
 Grantee shall commence payments on the Assumed Note on or before the next regular due date under the Assumed Note.

 This is a typical “subject to” clause:

-This conveyance is made subject to any and all indebtedness of Grantor and liens against the Property, including but not limited to that certain indebtedness and liens securing same evidenced by a note in the original principal amount of $_________, dated _______________, executed by Grantor and payable to the order of _____________________, which note is secured by a vendor´s lien retained in deed of even date recorded at Clerk´s File No. _________________in the Real Property Records of ________ County, Texas, and is additionally secured by a deed of trust of even date to ________________, Trustee, recorded at Clerk´s File No. ________________ in the Real Property Records of ____ County, Texas.
+This conveyance is made subject to any and all indebtedness of Grantor and liens against the Property, including but not limited to that certain indebtedness and liens securing same evidenced by a note in the original principal amount of $_________, dated ______, executed by Grantor and payable to the order of __________, which note is secured by a vendor’s lien retained in deed of even date recorded at Clerk’s File No. _________________in the Real Property Records of ________ County, Texas, and is additionally secured by a deed of trust of even date to __________, Trustee, recorded at Clerk’s File No. ____________ in the Real Property Records of ____ County, Texas.
 Grantee does not assume payment of this or any other indebtedness of Grantor.
 Grantor indemnifies and holds Grantee harmless from any and all liens, liabilities, debts, causes of action, damages, or claims of any kind that exist or may arise against the Property.